Table of Contents

 - Tour to take: Small Group Visit to the Musée Yves Saint Lauren

-- Where to stay: As the most expensive arrondissement, budget friendly hostels aren't available here, but there are in neighboring arrondissements!
+- Where to stay: As the most expensive arrondissement, I've found that budget friendly hostels aren't available here, but there are in neighboring arrondissements!

 - Features: Art nouveau architecture differs from much of the rest of Paris.
 The 16eme is also home to Le Parc des Princes, the football stadium for PSG, so you can try to catch a match there!

 What used to be hunting grounds has now spread out into a lovely section of outer Paris.
-You might even feel you've traveled back in time a little when you walk down some of the streets on the 17th arrondissement!
+I feel I've traveled back in time a little when walking down some of the streets on the 17th arrondissement!